This guide has everything you need to know about using supermarket loyalty schemes to save money on your food shop.

 What are the pros and cons?

-Saving money on your Iceland Bonus Card is a great way to help you save for a particular occasion, such as Christmas.
-On top of your cashback bonus, you’ll also get access to Bonus Prices all year round.
+Saving money on your Iceland Bonus Card is a great way to help you save for big occasions, such as Christmas.
+On top of your cashback bonus, you’ll also get access to Bonus Prices.

 You don’t collect loyalty points with Iceland Bonus and you’ll need to lock money away in order to earn cashback credit.